Ourous/curated-clean-linux/README.md

 # Curated Clean

-The intention of the Curated Clean project is to provide a current and stable version of the Clean programming language.
+The intention of the Curated Clean project is to provide a version of the Clean programming language more current than the infrequent full releases and more stable than the nightly builds, intended primarily for consumption by online IDE/compiler services.
-Curated Clean is based off of the nightly Clean builds found at ftp://ftp.cs.ru.nl/pub/Clean/builds/
+Curated Clean is based off of the nightly Clean builds found at ftp://ftp.cs.ru.nl/pub/Clean/builds/ with minimal changes.

 Currently, it is composed of:

-	12 May 2018:
-		lib/Generics
+	-

 All other contents are from:

-	27 July 2018
+	29 November 2018

 With these changes made to allow compilation:

-	Specializations for UNIT added to several modules in the Generics library Dependencies on the old Data.Generics modules have been re-pointed to their new locations Data.Graph.Inductive.Graph has had an import for the toString class from StdOverloaded added
+	-

 Below follows Clean's official `README.md`:

 # Using Clean